spierala/blog-posts/introducing-signal-store.md

 #### 🚦 Signals

 - The global state is implemented as Angular Signal, because Signals are great for state!
 - `Store.select` returns a Signal
-- Memoized selectors uses `computed` internally for memoization
+- Memoized selectors use Signal `computed` internally for memoization

 #### Observables

 - A RxJS Subject is the basis for the Actions stream, because Subjects are great for events!
 - In Effects the Observable Actions stream is used to trigger side effects like API calls.
-You can easily handle race-conditions with RxJS flattening operators.
+For that reason you can easily handle race-conditions with RxJS flattening operators (e.g. `switchMap`, `concatMap` etc.).

 ### Redux API